sagemathinc/cocalc/notes/april2014.md

 - [ ] bug: snapshot browser file search doesn't work... for obvious reason: it is searching on the wrong thing!

-- [ ] do a scan for projects for which they have no files but the bup repo does. (?)

 - [ ] project undelete doesn't work.

-- [ ] get GCE restart to actually work

 - [ ] project folder connections (?)